apache/airflow/docs/apache-airflow/core-concepts/objectstorage.rst

 Airflow relies on `fsspec <https://filesystem-spec.readthedocs.io/en/latest/>`_ to provide a consistent experience across different object storage systems.
 It  implements local file caching to speed up access.
-However, you should be aware of the limitations of object storage when designing your DAGs.
+However, you should be aware of the limitations of object storage when designing your Dags.

 .. _concepts:basic-use: